Single Autoresponder

 <a href="https://www.yourdomainname.com/file-name.html">Link text</a>

-Remember to change "yourdomainname.com" to your site's domain name, and "file-name.html" to the file name of the page you want to link to.
+Remember to change "yourdomainname.com" to your site's domain name, "file-name.html" to the file name of the page you want to link to, and "link text" to what you want to make the clickable text.

 Tips